vlsi-lab/TestIt/docs/index.md

 ```
 This command generates a report of your most recent test campaign, displaying it in your terminal and saving it as `report.rpt` in the [directory](#report-dir) specified in `config.test`.

-> :warning: Every time you run `testit run`, the previous test campaign data is erased!
+> ⚠️ Every time you run `testit run`, the previous test campaign data is erased!
 If you need to keep it, make sure to back it up somewhere else.

 There are a couple of options to customize your report: